njseeto/notes/content/posts/2019-10-30-At-The-Intersection-of-Empathy-and-Technology.md

 So what can I do to support my team?

 - Be the one to reach out first
-- Listen and learn
+- Listen and show empathy
-- Be an advocate
+- Educate yourself about mental health
-- Avoid pushing unwanted advice (ie: try not to be a problem solver)
+- Ask how you can help
 - Be mindful of your language (ie. avoid saying words like ‘crazy’ or ‘insane’)

 With these mental health initiatives companies see a slew of benefits including a decrease in employee absenteeism, improved employee engagement, improved levels of trust in the workplace, decreased employee turnover, decreased errors and inefficiency and increased satisfaction with leadership.
 With these benefits, I think these mental health initiatives are well worth exploring.